igrigorik/em-socksify/README.md

-# EM-Socksify: Transparent proxy support for any EventMachine protocol
+# Transparent proxy support for any EventMachine protocol

-Dealing with SOCKS proxies is pain.
-EM-Socksify provides a simple shim to setup & negotiate a SOCKS5 connection for any EventMachine protocol.
-To add SOCKS support, all you have to do is include the module and provide your destination address.
+Dealing with SOCKS and HTTP proxies is a pain.
+EM-Socksify provides a simple ship to setup and negotiation a SOCKS / HTTP connection for any EventMachine protocol.

-## Example: Routing HTTP request via SOCKS5 proxy
+### Example: Routing HTTP request via SOCKS5 proxy

 ```ruby
 class Handler < EM::Connection